afc-afc0/myhtra-nextjs/README.md

 1. Lexical Rich extent it with Select, Code, Points, Header(BlockFormatDropdown in )

-For Updating the site for now:
+For Updating the site for now, should create a script for this:

 1. sudo docker build . -t icanjump/myhtra-nextjs
 2. sudo docker push icanjump/myhtra-nextjs